Linuszand/examensArbeteCypressPlayWright/examensArbete.md

 ## Användarvänlighet och grafiskt gränssnitt 2.2

+**Playwright**

+Enligt Del Puppo[L11](#link-11) används kommandot `npx playwright run --ui` för att starta ett fönster med Playwright, "The result of this command is a new window in your display!".
+Del Puppo skriver, jag citerar:
+>Using this view, you can run and debug your test.
+But let's dive into it.
+>The view is split into two parts: the left part contains the list of the tests, and the right part is the crucial view to check and debug the
+>tests.

+**Cypress**

+Det finns inte lika många artiklar som beskriver Cypress grafiska gränssnitt för testsidan på ett detaljerat sätt som går att jämföra med resultatet.
+Resultaten är baserade på egna observationer i gränssnittet och dokumentation från Cypress.io[L16](#link-16)[L17](#link-17).

-### Testrapporter (show-report) 2.2.1
+### Testrapporterare (show-report) 2.2.1

-Enligt Backer (2024) har Playwright inbyggt stöd för några testrapporterare och har förmågan att konfigurera rapporterarna och författaren för Playwright Reporting (2023) skriver, jag citerar:
+Enligt Backer (2024) har Playwright inbyggt stöd för några testrapporterare och har förmågan att konfigurera rapporterarna[L10](#link-10) och författaren för Playwright Reporting (2023) skriver[L12](#link-12), jag citerar:
 > Playwright reporting gives a built-in option for reporters.
 You can generate it by passing the reporter in the command line or specifying it in the Playwright configuration file.
 >
 > Before we get into actual test reporters, let's quickly set up the Playwright framework and run the example tests to see tests in action, and further, you will use it to create working example code.